 Frequently Asked Questions

-Is Earl Grey Tea high in caffeine?
+Is Earl Grey tea high in caffeine?

 Yes, because it is a black tea, Earl Grey does have quite a good amount of caffeine.
 But not as much as coffee or energy drinks.
+However, keep in mind there is only 1 tablespoon of tea leaves in the entire batch of 36 tea cakes, so I never feel like I’m buzzing around after eating a cookie or two.

 Why did my cookies turn out too flat?